-Prof Dr Gertraud Koch is professor and head of the Institute of European Ethnology/Cultural Anthropology at University of Hamburg and a member of the expert committee “Intangible Cultural Heritage” of the German Commission for UNESCO.
+Prof Dr Gertraud Koch is professor and head of the Institute for Anthropological Studies in Culture and History at University of Hamburg and a member of the expert committee “Intangible Cultural Heritage” of the German Commission for UNESCO.
 For many years, her main research focuses on cultural diversity, social inclusion, digital cultures, and knowledge anthropology.

 Areas of Research